bbauska/Coursera-Bootstrap/readme.md

--   At the bottom of the page, just before the end of the body tag, add the following code to include the JQuery library, popper.js library and Bootstrap\'s Javascript plugins.
+-   At the bottom of the page, just before the end of the body tag, add the following code to include the JQuery library, popper.js library and Bootstrap&apos;s Javascript plugins.
 Bootstrap by default uses the JQuery Javascript library for its Javascript plugins.
 Hence the need to include JQuery library in the web page.